Is your turtle losing color? Most of the time this is not only normal but natural. And sometimes it is the result of a few big, big mistakes!

 - It may look chalky as well.
 This will look like your turtle’s shell is completely dried out and needs moisture.
 But it doesn’t.
 That’s just the hard water residue.

-If you think your tank has hard water, I recommend using this Tetrafauna Turtle Tank Conditioner for $3.
+If you think your tank has hard water, I recommend using this API Anti-bacterial conditioner for $7.

 Another possible reason your turtle’s shell has lightened or whitened in color could be due to scute shedding.